eyast/eyast.github.io/_projects/3D_Display.md

     The raw data: The first 28 columns point to the X, Y location of each individual Body Pose KeyPoint (nose and left eye only shown).
 The last 2 columns show ground truths.
 </div>

-To gather diverse and generalized data specific to myself, I adopted a comprehensive approach.
-I consciously varied my attire throughout the day, accounting for different lighting conditions as well.
-While capturing the images, I made an effort to maintain a steady posture; however, I allowed myself some leeway to enjoy music, which may have resulted in slight head movements.
-This meticulous process was my attempt to collect a broad range of data points, conditioned to a single individual—myself.
+I took a total of 5500 images, wearing different clothes, moving a little bit while listening to music, and at different times of the day - in an attempt to diversify the data as much as possible.
 By incorporating these variations, the dataset encompasses a realistic representation of different scenarios and conditions, enabling the network to generalize and adapt to varying circumstances.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">